 In August 2009, Nick was hired full time as SPARC’s first director of student advocacy where he is responsible for growing SPARC’s relationship with the student community as well as managing the Right to Research Coalition, a group of local, national, and international student organizations that advocate for researchers, universities, and governments to adopt more open scholarly publishing practices.
 Under Nick’s direction, the coalition has grown to represent just under 7 million students in approximately 100 countries around the world and has facilitated student lobbying in over two hundred Congressional offices.

-Nicole Allen is expanding SPARC's efforts to include Open Educational Resources (OER).
-Nicole joined SPARC in 2013 already established as a leading figure in the OER movement through her role at the Student PIRGs, where she directed a national campaign to combat the rising cost of college textbooks.
-Widely cited in the media for her work, Nicole brings seven years of experience in advocacy and grassroots organizing on OER and related issues.
+Nicole Allen leads SPARC's work on Open Educational Resources (OER), focusing on public policy and engaging and supporting the library community on this issue.
+Nicole joined SPARC in 2013 already established as a leading figure in the OER movement and has seven years of experience in advocacy and grassroots organizing on OER and related public interest issues.

 Stacie joined SPARC in January 2007.
 Stacie works to ensure the coalition’s communications systems are up to date and to stay in close touch with SPARC members.
 Prior to joining SPARC, Stacie worked in scholarly publishing for 12 years at a number of different associations.

 Raym Crow has been Senior Consultant at SPARC since February 2002.
 In this role, he works with campus-based publishing programs, scholarly and scientific societies, and other nonprofit publishers to incubate alternative funding models capable of sustaining open-access publications.
 He has over 25 years' experience in academic publishing, specializing in developing feasibility analyses and business plans for scholarly publishers.